On minimizing the training set fill distance in machine learning regression: Experimental results

-We consider two metrics to evaluate the performance of the ML methods used for the regression tasks: Maximum Absolute Error (MAXAE) and Mean Absolute Error (MAE).
+We consider two metrics to evaluate the performance of the ML methods used for the regression tasks with scalar label values: Maximum Absolute Error (MAXAE) and Mean Absolute Error (MAE).
 The MAXAE is the maximum absolute difference between the true target values $\{y_i\}_{i=1}^n$ and the predicted values $\{\tilde{y}_i\}_{i=1}^n$, that is,

 where $n$ is the number of unlabelled data points in the analyzed data pool.
 The MAE is calculated by averaging the absolute differences between the predicted values and the true target values, that is,